Learn English with Netflix: 10 Fantastic TV Series and Movies for English Practice

 For those looking for a dark comedy, “A Series of Unfortunate Events” is perfect for you.
-The show is based on the 13 book-series by Lemony Snicket, so if you like the show, you can also brush up on your reading skills by getting the books.
+The show is based on the 13-book series by Lemony Snicket, so you can also brush up on your reading skills by getting the books.

-English learners will benefit from exposure to extremely complex vocabulary that is systematically defined within the show and books.
+English learners will benefit from exposure to extremely complex vocabulary that is systematically defined.
 Literally, the narrator or characters will mention a difficult word and then define it for the audience.

 Lovers of drama, adventure, absurdism and black humor will delight in this unique series.